Hawaii Okinawa Center

 Ground was broken for the two-building complex in March 1989.
 Fifteen months later – in June of 1990 – the doors of the HOC officially opened with a grand celebration attended by many Issei, in whose memory the Center was built.
 Several hundred supporters came from Okinawa, including Governor Nishime, who had sparked the dream.

 The Yeiko and Kameko Higa Building – named in memory of the Issei parents of Zippy’s restaurants founders, Charles and Francis Higa – houses the administrative offices of the Hawaii United Okinawa Association on the second floor.
-A display area for Okinawan artifacts and other historical and cultural materials, along with a gift shop, are located on the ground floor of the Higa Building.
-Meeting space on the second floor is available for use by appointment.
+A museum for Okinawan artifacts and other historical and cultural materials, book collection, along with a gift shop, are located on the ground floor of the Higa Building.

 Two contrasting gardens – the Takakura Okinawa Garden and the Issei Garden – grace the grounds of the HOC.
 The beautifully landscaped gardens are immaculately maintained by volunteers from the Okinawan community.

-The Issei Garden, located on the Ukee Street side of the Hawaii Okinawa Center, honors Hawaii’s Okinawan immigrant past with a bronze statue of Kyuzo Toyama, the man referred to as the “Father of Okinawa Immigration,” and an 18-ton memorial boulder – both gifts from the people of Kin Town, Okinawa, where Toyama was born.
+The Issei Garden, located on the Uke’e Street side, honors Hawaii’s Okinawan immigrant past with a bronze statue of Kyuzo Toyama, the man referred to as the “Father of Okinawa Immigration,” and an 18-ton memorial boulder – both gifts from the people of Kin Town, Okinawa, where Toyama was born.
 An impressive marble ground map depicts Toyama’s vision, “Let us set out and let the five continents be our home.”

-The Takakura Garden celebrates Okinawan culture through its foliage.
-The garden was a gift from the Takakura Corporation of Okinawa, which also sent a crew of professional landscapers to install the garden, which is the only one of its kind outside of Okinawa.
-The garden is landscaped with plants native to Okinawa that have been arranged symbolically.
+The Takakura Garden celebrates Okinawan culture through its landscaping and design .
+The garden was a gift from the Takakura Corporation of Okinawa, which also sent a crew of professional landscapers to install the plants and stones in the garden.
+This garden is the only one of its kind outside of Okinawa and is landscaped with plants native to Okinawa that have been arranged symbolically.
 The Takakura Okinawa Garden also features a cascading waterfall which flows into a tranquil fishpond and other objects found in Okinawan gardens.
 The beauty and tranquility of the Takakura Garden has made it a popular setting for weddings and a popular backdrop for professional photographers.